lornevgreen/CloudBank-V2/README.md

 ```
 rn= Receipt Number.

-Account is the account ID within the bank
+The account is the account ID within the Bank.

 ### Sample Response

-If powning process has not been started
+If the powning process has not been started.
 ```http
 {
 	"receipt_id": "e054a34f2790fd3353ea26e5d92d9d2f",